Our expert guide on how to take the best care of your engineered flooring.

 - Use maintenance oils or lacquer protection

 Oiled wood flooring has the added advantage of being easier to repair.
 You can apply new oils to hide scratches, often with no need for sanding.
 On a lacquered finish, a light sanding of the affected area is normally needed before applying new lacquer.
 Oil types do vary so we always recommend testing a small area before application.

 Don't worry too much about scratching.
 Many of the very best-looking wood floors in older buildings are well worn with many scratches that have built up over time.
 They have a highly sought-after character, that only year of use can create.
 Many brand new wood floors try to replicate this look and they are called distressed wood floors.

 At Wood Floor Warehouse our range of Diamond Engineered Flooring is coated with a tough lamination to make them considerably harder to scratch than regular oiled or lacquered wood flooring.

 An engineered wood floor is a hard surface so it is always going to be easier to clean and absorb less dust than a carpet.
 It is very important to use the correct materials to clean them otherwise it can affect your floor.

-For regular cleaning a hoover with brushes down is usually enough.
-But for a cleaner finish use an everyday wood flooring approved cleaner compatible with the finish of your floor.
+For regular cleaning, a hoover with brushes down is usually enough.
+But for a better finish use, an everyday approved wood flooring cleaner compatible with the finish of your floor.
 EG if you have an oiled floor, you must use a cleaner compatible with oiled wood flooring.
 This will help to maintain the surface.

-You can find recommended approved cleaning products in the accessories section of our website.
+Recommended approved engineered wood floor cleaning products are in the accessories section of our website.